-Each cable must have its own separate attachment which:
+Each cable must have its own separate attachment which :

-- is able to withstand a tensile force of 70kN; - is able to accommodate a cable end fitting with a minimum inside diameter of 15mm.
-However, this will not apply when fitted to a car utilising a survival cell, transmission casing or uprights the type of which were used at an Event during the 2004 Championship season.
+- is able to withstand a tensile force of 70kN ; - is able to accommodate a cable end fitting with a minimum inside diameter of 15mm.

 Each wheel may be fitted with one or two cables, dependent upon their performance when tested under FIA Test Procedure 03/05.
 If one cable is fitted it must exceed the requirements of 3.1.1 of Test Procedure 03/05 and if two are fitted each must exceed the requirements of 3.1.2.